EpiForeSITE/linkeR/README.md

 ## What linkeR Does

-- **🔗 Bidirectional Linking**: Click a map marker → table row highlights.
+- **Bidirectional Linking**: Click a map marker → table row highlights.
   Click table row → map zooms and shows popup.
-- **🎯 One-Line Setup**: Link multiple components with a single function call
+- **One-Line Setup**: Link multiple components with a single function call
-- **🎨 Custom Behaviors**: Define exactly what happens when users click different components
+- **Custom Behaviors**: Define exactly what happens when users click different components
-- **📊 Multi-Component Support**: Link maps, tables, charts, and more in complex dashboards
+- **Multi-Component Support**: Link maps, tables, charts, and more in complex dashboards
-- **⚡ Zero Boilerplate**: No manual observer setup or event handling required
+- **Zero Boilerplate**: No manual observer setup or event handling required

 ## Why Use linkeR?